Deadly shipwreck: How it happened, and unanswered questions - NewsBreak

 “We can look and debate whether the (boat) was spotted, not spotted, whether the authorities were called and didn’t respond,” he said.
 “But we wouldn’t be asking this question if there was a mechanism of search and rescue in the Mediterranean.”

 Brito reported from Barcelona, Spain.
-AP journalists Trisha Thomas and Frances D’Emilio in Rome, Colleen Barry in Milan and Ahmad Seir in Amsterdam, also contributed to this report.
+AP journalists Trisha Thomas in Rome, Colleen Barry in Milan and Ahmad Seir in Amsterdam, also contributed to this report.

 Comments / 0